Boyu-Wang/Speech-Detection-via-LPN/README.md

 # Speech Activity Detection via Landmark Pooling Network

-This repo contains the dataset and code for our FG 19 paper [Are You Speaking: Real-Time Speech Activity Detection via Landmark Pooling Network] (https://github.com/Boyu-Wang/Speech-Detection-via-LPN/blob/master/FG19_speech_detection.pdf).
+This repo contains the dataset and code for our FG 19 paper [Are You Speaking: Real-Time Speech Activity Detection via Landmark Pooling Network](FG19_speech_detection.pdf).
 The original paper was implemented in Tensorflow.
 This is a Pytorch version.

 ## LSW Dataset